 En 140.
 African American Expatriate Culture in Postwar Europe.
-9 units (3-0-6); second term.
-In the years following World War II, an unprecedented number of African American writers and artists moved to Paris and Rome, many seeking greater personal liberties and a refuge from racial discrimination at home.
-As we explore literature, nonfiction, and visual culture created by African Americans in postwar Europe, we will consider: how and why does the postwar creative scene in Paris differ from that of Rome?
-We will analyze postwar African American expatriate writing's unique and often critical perspectives regarding American society and culture and identify the literary strategies that writers used to address the changing times, promote social justice, and advance new narrative forms, often by crossing traditional boundaries of genre and nation.
-Authors and artists studied may include: James Baldwin, Richard Wright, Barbara Chase-Riboud, William Demby, Maya Angelou, and Ralph Ellison.
+9 units (3-0-6); first term.
+In the years following World War II, an unprecedented number of African American writers, artists, and intellectuals moved to Paris and Rome, many seeking greater personal liberties and a refuge from racial discrimination at home.
+As we explore literature, nonfiction, and visual culture created by African Americans in postwar Europe, we will consider how and why the postwar creative scene in Paris differed from that of Rome.
+We will analyze postwar African American expatriate writing's critical perspectives and insights regarding American society and culture, particularly regarding desegregation and postwar social identities.
+Our discussions will identify the literary strategies that writers used to address the changing times, promote social justice, and advance new narrative forms, often by crossing traditional boundaries of genre and nation.
+Authors studied may include: James Baldwin, Richard Wright, Barbara Chase-Riboud, William Demby, Maya Angelou, and Ralph Ellison.
 Instructor: Sherazi.
-Not offered 2018-19.
+Not offered 2019-20.

 En 141.
 Contemporary African American Literature.
 9 units (3-0-6); first term.
 This course will engage works of contemporary African American literature, including Ishmael Reed's experimental novel Mumbo Jumbo (1972) and Octavia Butler's time-travel novel Kindred (1979) and selected Afrofuturist short stories.
 We will read critical essays about temporality and consider these authors' use of temporal strategies, including anachronisms, non-linear narration, historiography, and the creation of speculative worlds.
 How does the artistic project of narrating the racialized past create possibilities for imagining alternative futures?
 The course will analyze the role of slavery, trauma, and collective memory in our readings, and it will set these literary texts in conversation with Afrofuturist music and visual culture from the 1970s to the present.
-Students will have the opportunity to examine archival materials from the Huntington Library related to Octavia Butler's published fiction Instructors: Sherazi.
+Students will have the opportunity to examine archival materials from the Huntington Library related to Octavia Butler's published fiction.
+Instructor: Sherazi, Not offered 2019-20.

 En 142.
 Post-1945 American Literature and 'The Death of the Author'.
-9 units (3-0-6); second term.
+9 units (3-0-6); first term.
 This course will explore the ambiguous status of literature that is published in the wake of an author's death.
 Should "unfinished" work be edited and published in the late author's name?
 What if the author left behind no express wishes for her/his unpublished writing or asked that it be destroyed?
-Alongside such questions, we will analyze post-humously published post-1945 American literature's formal features and its engagements with socio-political transformations related to race, class, gender, and sexuality.
+Alongside such questions, we will analyze posthumously published post-1945 American literature's formal features and its engagements with socio-political transformations related to race, class, gender, and sexuality.
 Course readings will include Roland Barthes' "The Death of the Author" (1967) and Michel Foucault's "What is an Author?"
 (1969), as well as posthumously published modernist fiction and poetry by authors including Ralph Ellison, Sylvia Plath, Jack Kerouac and William Burroughs Instructors: Sherazi.

 En 150.
 Chaos and Literature.
 9 units (3-0-6); second term.
 We tend to think of literary texts as models of a stable poetic order, but modern and postmodern writers conduct increasingly bold experiments to test the contrary.
 This class explores how writers from the nineteenth century onward draw upon ancient and contemporary concepts of chaos to test out increasingly sophisticated models of disorder though writing.
 Readings to include Lucretius, Serres, Calvino, Barth, Stoppard, and Kehlmann.
 Instructor: Holland.
+Not offered 2019-20.